utybo/mypy-issue-89-repro/README.md

 ## Expected

-When opening the VS Code repository from the root, the Mypy extension should display the same errors as running `mypy`:
+When opening the VS Code repository from the root, the Mypy extension should display the same errors as running `mypy` in the `my-python-project` folder:

 ```sh
 $ poetry run mypy .